Tutorial Guide & Project Creation

 # Verify installation

-Seeing the version number means installation was successful.
+If you see the version number, the installation was successful.

 1.3 Login to Your Account

-This will automatically open your browser for login.
-After successful login, your terminal will show:
+This will automatically open your browser to log in to your Lovrabet account.
+After a successful login, the terminal will display:

 ✔ Login successful!
 Credentials saved locally